-In this mode, the camera evaluates the light and selects both shutter speed and aperture so as to produce an exposure that the camera's programming considers to be normal.
-The Program shooting mode lets you control many of the settings available with the camera, but not shutter speed and aperture.
-However, even though you can't directly set those 2 values, you can override the camera's automatic exposure to a fair extent by using exposure compensation, the Flexible Program feature, and exposure bracketing.
+In this mode, the camera evaluates the light and selects both shutter speed and aperture to produce an exposure that the camera's programming considers to be normal.
+The Program shooting mode lets you control many settings, but not shutter speed and aperture.
+However, even though you can't directly set those two values, you can override the camera's automatic exposure somewhat with exposure compensation, the flexible program feature, and exposure bracketing.

 I discussed exposure compensation in Chapter 2, and I'll explain exposure bracketing in Chapter 4.
-Flexible Program is the name Nikon uses for what is often called "Program Shift" for some other cameras.
+Flexible program is the name Nikon uses for what is called "program shift" for some other cameras.
 This option lets you adjust the values the camera selects in Program mode for shutter speed and aperture.
-For example, if the camera selects, say, 1/60 second at f/4.5, the Flexible Program feature will find equivalent combinations that result in the same exposure, such as 1/50 second at f/5.0, 1/40 second at f/5.6, or 1/30 second at f/6.3.
+For example, if the camera selects, say, 1/60 second at f/4.5, the flexible program feature will find equivalent combinations that result in the same exposure, such as 1/50 second at f/5.0, 1/40 second at f/5.6, or 1/30 second at f/6.3.
 To use this feature, when the camera is in Program mode, aim at your subject and turn the command dial (the wheel at the top right corner of the camera's back) to find an equivalent pair of shutter speed and aperture values.